tbellembois/gochimitheque/README.md

 The exporter will create a `keycloak.json` file.
 Keep it for later use.

-Note that the exporter will panic if your database contains duplicate emails.
+> Note that the exporter will panic if your database contains duplicate (case insensitive) emails.
+In the previous versions of Chimithèque, emails were case sensitive.
+You could have duplicate emails with different cases.
+The new version uses case insensitive email comparison to avoid duplicates.

 ## Migrate database